Forecasting Programs with Microsoft Project 2016/2019/2021 - self-paced course

 - Shortening the Critical Path

-- You also need to monitor the forecasted finish date of the entire program
+- Monitoring the forecasted finish date for the entire program

 - Updating tasks: what update info to ask for?

 - Maintaining the integrity of the program Baseline